An immersive experience

 “Electronic music has a long history of using visuals as a background on the dancefloor or at live events.
 Usually this content is more of a by-product, poorly produced and not something you’d really want to look at”, explains Michael Moppert, the creative head behind Sonarpilot.

-“We wanted to create something different: An immersive experience with visuals that are equally well crafted as the music.”
+“With the Mirage Project we are creating something different: An immersive experience with visuals that are equally well crafted as the music.”

 A digital concept album

-“We were working on the music and the visuals in parallel, to make sure that both elements support each other in an optimal way,” explains Michael.
+“To create the Mirages we work on the music and the visuals in parallel, to make sure that both elements support each other in an optimal way,” explains Michael.

 “It was our vision to create something like the concept albums of the 1970’s”, says Michael.
 “I grew up with these beautiful records, with artwork and music that supported each other.
 We wanted to do something similar, using today’s digital technology.
 The Mirage Project is our modern interpretation of a concept album”.